- Foreign Service Stereotypes May 3, 2018

 Conrad’s entrée to PD was as a Peace Corps Volunteer in Sierra Leone, where he worked with village rice farmers.
-Later, as an Exhibit Guide with the U.S. Information Agency in the early days of glasnost, he debated current events and American society with hundreds of thousands of Soviet citizens.
-It was this experience more than any that shaped the views on public diplomacy and communications he holds to this day.
+Later, as Exhibit Guide with the U.S. Information Agency in the early days of glasnost, he debated current events and American society with hundreds of thousands of Soviet citizens.

 Conrad is a Career Member of the Senior Foreign Service with the rank of Minister Counselor.
-He has attained fluency in Russian, Serbian/Croatian, French, and Sierra Leone Krio.
-He is recipient of five individual Superior and Meritorious Honor Awards, Senior Performance Awards, a Meritorious Step Increase, and the ICASS Outstanding Leadership Award for interagency management.
-Conrad is also a runner, cyclist, and guitarist and plays a Taylor 816ce acoustic.
-He is married to Susanne Turner.
-Their daughter Anna is a Pomona alumna now at Google, and daughter Maria is U. Penn Class of 2020 studying Engineering.
+He has attained fluency in Russian, Serbian/Croatian, French and Sierra Leone Krio.
+He is the recipient of five individual Superior and Meritorious Honor Awards, a Meritorious Step Increase and the ICASS Outstanding Leadership Award for interagency management.